hslu-dda/data-handling/README.md

 ### Creating functions and passing arguments

 Functions are a great way to define code blocks that you need to call multiple times.
-By passing arguments you can even make them flexible to your needs.
-Lastly functions keep your code tiny and easy to read.
+By passing arguments you can make them flexible to your needs.
+Lastly functions keep your code tidy and easy to read.
+Here is an example:

 ```js
 // Defining the function